chriskolb/SDDR-Species/README.md

 This script performs Bayesian Hyperparameter Optimization using Gaussian processes as a surrogate model for all 7 species and 3 predictor types in the single-species setting.
 Subsequently, the optimized models are randomly initialized and trained ten times (for each species x predictor combination) to produce the final averaged performance results **(runs for 7+ days!)**.
 Note that the hyperparameter ranges in this script are more general than the bounds used for the single-species models in the thesis, e.g., allowing for more than one hidden layer. **Results will thus differ**.

-To re-run the single-species AUC and Brier results appropriately with the pre-computed `ParBayesianOptimization` objects (same as results in thesis), **`performance-results-single-species.R`** should be used!
+To re-run the single-species AUC and Brier results in the thesis, the script **`performance-results-single-species.R`** utilizing pre-computed `ParBayesianOptimization` objects  should be used!
 The script **`bayes-hopt-single.R`** is actually not directly used in any of the thesis' analasyses and is included here mainly because it is the complementary single-species version to the scripts **`bayes-hopt-pooled.R`** in `pooled models`, or **`bayes-hopt-multivariate.R`** and **`bayes-hopt-multi-class.R`**  in `multi-species-models`.
 I only started using consolidated large scripts looping over species and predictor types after already having obtained the single-species model results.

 ## pooled-models